 United Airlines (UAL) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the airline had lost 27.08% over the past month.
-This has lagged the Transportation sector's loss of 1.6% and the S&P 500's loss of 1.32% in that time.
+Prior to today's trading, shares of the airline had lost 18.56% over the past month.
+This has lagged the Transportation sector's gain of 1.01% and the S&P 500's gain of 3.92% in that time.

-Wall Street will be looking for positivity from UAL as it approaches its next earnings report date.
-This is expected to be July 21, 2020.
+Investors will be hoping for strength from UAL as it approaches its next earnings release, which is expected to be July 21, 2020.
 On that day, UAL is projected to report earnings of -$9.41 per share, which would represent a year-over-year decline of 323.52%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.21 billion, down 89.39% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.21 billion, down 89.39% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$20.82 per share and revenue of $18.68 billion, which would represent changes of -272.78% and -56.82%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for UAL.
+Any recent changes to analyst estimates for UAL should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.37% lower.
-UAL is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.53% higher within the past month.
+UAL is currently sporting a Zacks Rank of #3 (Hold).

 The Transportation - Airline industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 216, which puts it in the bottom 15% of all 250+ industries.
+This group has a Zacks Industry Rank of 214, putting it in the bottom 16% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.